Eileen Strempel

 Inaugural Dean

-With a wide-ranging career encompassing the humanities, social sciences, and natural sciences, Dr. Eileen Strempel is the Inaugural Dean of UCLA’s Herb Alpert School of Music and a Professor in the School of Education and Information Studies.
-Among her accomplishments is the role of founding a new school driven by a strong commitment to exceptional academic excellence at our nation’s number one public university.
-Recently formed with a generous $30M donation from trumpeter, producer, and artist Herb Alpert, the institution is the first and only school of music in the University of California System.
+With a wide-ranging career, Dr. Eileen Strempel is the inaugural dean of UCLA’s Herb Alpert School of Music and a professor both in the School of Music as well as in the School of Education and Information Studies.
+Among her accomplishments is the role of founding a new school driven by a strong commitment to exceptional, inclusive academic excellence at our nation’s number one public university.
+Recently formed with a generous $30M donation from musician, producer, philanthropist and artist Herb Alpert, the institution is the first and only school of music in the University of California System.

-Under her visionary leadership, the school has seen transformative undergraduate student growth of 65% in response to the introduction of innovative degree offerings tailored to the demands of the 21st-century music industry, with a focus on rapid innovation that rigorously trains the next generation of scholars, artists, educators, and industry leaders.
+Under her visionary leadership, since 2019 the school has seen transformative undergraduate student growth of 65% in response to the introduction of innovative degree offerings tailored to the demands of the 21st-century music industry, with a focus on rapid innovation that rigorously trains the next generation of scholars, artists, educators, and industry leaders.
 Strategic initial program design facilitated a remarkable 113% rise in the number of matriculated transfer students over two years.
-Strempel founded a Board of Advisors for the school and led the school’s comprehensive and focused strategic planning process.
-As a result, the Herb Alpert School is rapidly ascending in national rankings, and in 2021, Strempel was acknowledged as one of “The Top Ten Deans in U.S. Colleges and Universities.”
-A cross-institutional leader at UCLA, she serves as Chair of the Chancellor’s Council for the Arts (currently engaged in 2028 Olympics planning, as UCLA is the site of the Athlete’s Village) and co-Chair of the Professional Deans Council.
+Strempel founded a distinguished Board of Advisors for the school comprised of LA’s leading music executives, entertainment lawyers, and entrepreneurs.
+She led the school’s comprehensive and focused strategic planning process, and as a result, the Herb Alpert School is rapidly ascending in national rankings.
+In 2021, Strempel was acknowledged as one of “The Top Ten Deans in U.S. Colleges and Universities.”
+A cross-institutional leader at UCLA, she serves as chair of the Chancellor’s Council for the Arts (currently engaged in 2028 Olympics planning, as UCLA is the site of the Athlete’s Village) and co-chair of the Professional Deans Council.

-Strempel is a highly successful fundraiser from both foundations and individuals; during her tenure as dean, she has raised nearly $40M to support new named faculty chairs, research centers, and student scholarships.
-She has served as PI or co-PI on nearly $11M in extramural funding (primarily focused on increasing STEM degree production for historically underrepresented students) from the National Science Foundation, the Department of Labor, the Department of Education, the Jack Kent Cooke Foundation, the New York State Education Department, the Gluck Foundation and the Ewing Marion Kauffman Foundation.
+Strempel is a highly successful fundraiser from both foundations and individuals; during her tenure as dean, she has raised over $50M to support new named faculty chairs, research centers, and student scholarships.
+She has served as PI or co-PI on nearly $11M in extramural funding (primarily focused on increasing STEM degree production for historically underrepresented students) from the National Science Foundation, the Department of Labor, the Department of Education, the Jack Kent Cooke Foundation, the New York State Education Department, the Gluck Foundation, and the Ewing Marion Kauffman Foundation.
+Partnering with various local communities, in 2024 Strempel secured two $5 million individual gifts, launching both The Berry Gordy Music Industry Center and the Gramian-Emrani Center for Iranian Music.
+These Centers join the Lowell Milken Center for Music of American Jewish Experience and the Chair for Armenian Music and Culture, also founded under her leadership.

 Beyond her administrative prowess, Strempel is also a noted international opera singer (including starring at the famed Bolshoi Opera as Violetta in La Traviata); she was honored as a Presidential Scholar in the Arts by President Reagan at the White House.
 Dr. Strempel’s musical interests focus on the compositions of women composers, and the breadth her musical scholarly work includes eight recordings, dozens of commissions, articles, and edited volumes that examine the political, social, and musical contexts of the most influential female composers of our time.

 Strempel’s higher education research is focused on expanding access to education (especially in STEM fields, for underserved populations), as an academic leader she weaves together her research as a higher education scholar with best practices for on-campus operationalization.
 As a nationally recognized expert in higher education policy, she views access to education as one of the principal social justice issues of our time.
 Her dedication to this cause is evident in her co-authored works, including the recently released book, Beyond Free College: Making Higher Education Work for 21st Century Students, co-written with Stephen J. Handel.
 This marks her third collaboration with Handel, following the success of their previous publications: Transition and Transformation: Fostering Transfer Student Success and Transition and Transformation: New Research Fostering Transfer Student Success.
 Strempel’s expertise has made her a sought-after figure in the field; she shares her insights through op-eds for outlets such as Inside Higher Education, The Medium, Trusteeship Magazine and the LA Times.
-Additionally, she has presented her research findings in a congressional briefing, providing her enrollment management expertise to policymakers and higher education leaders navigating the complexities of post-pandemic educational landscape.
+A sought-after speaker, she has presented her research findings in a congressional briefing; provided her enrollment management expertise to policymakers and higher education leaders navigating the complexities of post-pandemic educational landscape; and analyzed the higher education landscape in a highly polarized America at the American Council for Education and for the Australian Council of Deans of Arts, Social Sciences and Humanities.

 Five Members of Dean's Advisory Board Named to Billboard's Power 100